roboticsoutreach/worksheets/docs/programming.md

 }
 ```

 Note: the main function returns an int, generally zero if everything works correctly.
+You don't need to worry about it for your m3pi robot.

 ## Loops

 Both Python and C++ come with loops.
 The specific loops you're likely to find useful are **for loops** and **while loops**.

 ### For loops
 In Python, we generally use for loops when iterating through a list or a range of numbers.
-An example loop in python, which loops from the numbers 4, 5, 6, 7, and 8 would be:
+An example loop in Python, which loops from the numbers 4, 5, 6, 7, and 8 would be:

 ```python
 for counter in range(4, 9):